MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intro-realtime-analytics-dashboard.md

 - In the Customer Service workspace default view, select the plus (+) icon, and then select **Omnichannel real-time analytics** dashboard.
 The **Summary** report is the default report that appears.
 You can view **Ongoing Conversations**, **Agent**, and **Voice** reports, by selecting the respective tabs.
 - In the Omnichannel for Customer Service default view, select the **Omnichannel real-time analytics dashboard** option from the dropdown list.
 The **Summary** report is the default report that appears.
 You can view **Ongoing Conversations**, **Agent**, and **Voice** reports, by selecting the respective tabs.

 If you're unable to view the reports, contact your system administrator.
-More information: [Configure real-time analytics reports in Omnichannel for Customer Service (preview)](enable-realtime-analytics-dashboard-administrator.md#configure-real-time-analytics-reports-in-omnichannel-for-customer-service-preview) The real-time analytics reports are available only in English out of the box.
+For more information, go to: [Manage real-time analytics reports in Omnichannel for Customer Service (preview)](enable-realtime-analytics-dashboard-administrator.md#manage-real-time-analytics-reports-in-omnichannel-for-customer-service-preview).
+The real-time analytics reports are available only in English out of the box.
 You'll need to customize the reports to make them available in a language of your choice.
 More information: [Customize data models of historical analytics reports in Customer Service (preview)](model-customize-reports.md#customize-data-models-of-historical-analytics-reports-in-customer-service-preview)

 ## Customize reports and report views